marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/arm-options.rst

   the scope of a ``#pragma no_long_calls`` directive, and functions whose definitions have already been compiled within the current compilation unit are not turned into long calls.
-The exceptions to this rule are that weak function definitions, functions with the :option:`long_call` attribute or the ``section`` attribute, and functions that are within the scope of a ``#pragma long_calls`` directive are always turned into long calls.
+The exceptions to this rule are that weak function definitions, functions with the :gcc-attr:`long_call` attribute or the ``section`` attribute, and functions that are within the scope of a ``#pragma long_calls`` directive are always turned into long calls.